KopiasCsaba/ccp_audio_system_manual/for_online_managers/facebook_video.md

 please make the relevant LIVE recording unlisted.

-# Scheuling the facebook live events
+# Scheduling the facebook live events

 Every half year or so, we should re-create the "Church Service" recurring event.